benneiman/anet_api/README.md

 ```
 > createdb anet_results
 ```
-Then migrate the schema from inside the pipenv shell:
+Then migrate the schema from inside the poetry shell:
 ```
 > poetry install
 > poetry shell